adon-cloudcannon/landing-page-test/src/collections/posts/support-for-cloudflare-r2-and-digitalocean-spaces.md

 ---
 We’ve just released support for two new digital asset management (DAM) providers — DigitalOcean Spaces and Cloudflare R2 — which are available now for all CloudCannon users.

-Both DigitalOcean Spaces and Cloudflare R2 are scalable, performant data storage services, compatible with Amazon's S3 service.
+Both DigitalOcean Spaces and Cloudflare R2 are scalable, performant data storage services, compatible with Amazon's S3 service and APIs.
 With both providers you can use the large existing ecosystem of S3 tools, utilities, plugins, extensions, and libraries to manage your assets.

 ## About DigitalOcean Spaces